jwoLondon/30dayMapChallenge/d16Places.md

 ## Data Preparation

 1. World basemap is '1981' from [project linework](http://www.projectlinework.org) that provides not only a generalised set of boundaries, but various labelling and colouring attributes as a well as a country area measure which can be used for changing font size.
-Converted into topojson via mapshaper with `o format=topojson world1981.json`.
+Converted into topoJSON via mapshaper with `o format=topojson world1981.json`.

 2. Coastal outline created from `world1981.json` in mapshaper with `dissolve` and `o format=topojson drop-table coastlines1981.json`